 Volunteering roles overseas usually count towards the "Make a Difference" part of the Stellify Award.

-Volunteering internationally is an exciting and rewarding way to make a difference in communities overseas.
+Volunteering internationally, whether remotely or abroad, is an exciting and rewarding way to make a difference in communities overseas.
 It may be for you if you are someone who is happy to try new things, go out of your comfort zone and deal with the unexpected (and sometimes uncomfortable!).
 It’s a great opportunity to share your skills and knowledge and work alongside others from different backgrounds whilst learning about another country and culture.

 If you are interested in finding your own volunteering with an international organisation, either remotely or abroad, our advice is to be open minded, think about what you’ve got to offer and do your research.
-We have lots of advice and guidance to help you navigate the organisations out there and finding the opportunity that's right for you, including updated advice on what to consider in realtion to Covid-19.
+We have lots of advice and guidance to help you navigate the organisations out there and find the opportunity that's right for you, including updated advice on what to consider in realtion to Covid-19.